imanzaf/ift_coursework_2024/team_dogwood/coursework_one/README.md

 ### Configuring the Jenkins Pipeline
 1. Add your Google API key to the Jenkins credentials manager.
-    1. Click on "Manage Jenkins" in the Jenkins UI.
-    2. Click on "Credentials".
-    3. Click on "Global" in the left-hand menu.
-    4. Click on "Add Credentials".
+    1. Navigate to: "Manage Jenkins" -> "Credentials" -> "Global" -> "Add Credentials"
     5. Select "Secret text" as the kind.
     6. Enter the name `google_api_key` for the secret ID.
     7. Enter your Google API key as the secret.